Constructing smooth and fully faithful tropicalizations for Mumford curves: Only Mumford curves admit smooth tropicalizations

 \begin{satz} If $\Trop(X)$ is smooth, then the tropicalization map is fully faithful. \end{satz} \begin{proof} By Corollary \ref{duck corollary}, all initial degenerations are smooth and rational.
 For all $w \in N_{\Lambda} \cap \Trop(X)$, by Remark \ref{lem initial smooth}, there is a unique point $x_w \in X^w$ that satisfies that $\red(x_w)$ is the generic point of $\inn_w(X)$.
 Furthermore, every point in $X^w \setminus \{x_w\}$ has a neighborhood isomorphic to an open disc, thus is not contained in $\Sigma$.
 We conclude that every point $w \in N_\Lambda \cap \Trop(X)$ has $x_w$ as its unique preimage under $\trop|_{\Sigma}$.
 Since $\trop|_{\Sigma}$ is continuous and linear on each edge, this implies that $\trop|_{\Sigma} \colon \Sigma \to \Trop(X)$ is bijective.
 Since all weights are $1$, this shows that the tropicalization map is fully faithful. \end{proof}

 Note that when $X$ comes by base change from a family of Riemann surfaces over the punctured disc, Theorems \ref{main theorem II} and \ref{smooth implies ff} are consequences of \cite[Corollary 2]{IKMZ}.
-Using this Corollary one finds that the first Betti number of $\Trop(X)$ is equal to $g$, which, since $\Trop(X)$ is smooth, implies that $\trop|_{\Sigma}$ is injective, hence bijective.
+The relation between Hodge and Betti numbers in tropical geometry is different than in complex geometry.
+The $(0,1)$-tropical Hodge number of $\Trop(X)$ is equal to the first Betti number of $\Trop(X)$.
+Using this and \cite[Corollary 2]{IKMZ} one finds that the first Betti number of $\Trop(X)$ is equal to $g$, which, since $\Trop(X)$ is smooth, implies that $\trop|_{\Sigma}$ is injective, hence bijective.

 \cprime{$'$}